alfierushby/markdown-cv/index.md

 `2018 May - 2019 January`
 __STEM VEX Robotics Competition__, *Software Engineer*. <br>
 \- Responsible for the software to drive a purpose built robot.<br>
-\- I learnt how to interface various signals on a raspberry pi, and was frequently taking feedback from the hardware designer and users.<br>
+\- Learnt how to interface various signals on a raspberry pi, and was frequently taking feedback from the hardware designer and users.<br>
-\- I had to quickly fix unexpected bugs during the competition, including working in short time frames.
+\- Had to quickly fix unexpected bugs during the competition, including working in short time frames.

 ## Awards